marcelkenlay/marcelkenlay.github.io/README.md

-Personal page developed in React.js using Material UI component library.
+Personal page for Marcel Kenlay, software engineer at Bloomberg and Imperial College London graduate.
+Developed in React.js using Ant Design component library.